Content starts here

 • Mail-in voting: Registered voters can request a mail-in ballot.

-• Early in-person voting: Early voting runs from Thursday, May 2 through Thursday, May 9 for the primary.
-Find your early voting center on the state board of elections website closer to the date.
+• Early in-person voting: Early voting runs from Thursday, Oct.
+24, through Thursday, Oct.
+31. Find your early voting center on the state board of elections website.

 Register online, by mail or in person:

 • Online: Use the state’s voter registration portal to register or update your registration.
-You’ll need a valid Maryland driver’s license or state-issued ID and the last four digits of your Social Security number.
+You’ll need a valid Maryland driver’s license, learner's permit, or state-issued ID, or the last four digits of your Social Security number.

-The deadline to register in advance for the primary is Tuesday, April 23.
-If you don’t receive a Voter Notification Card three weeks after you submit an application, contact your local board of elections.
+The deadline to register in advance for the Tuesday, Nov.
+5, general election is Tuesday, Oct.
+15. If you don’t receive a Voter Notification Card three weeks after you submit an application, contact your local board of elections.
 Check your registration status through the state’s Voter Lookup portal.

 Voters Go The Polls On Election Day In Baltimore